lexicalunit/no-title-bar/README.md

 > **NOTE:** The beta version 1.16.0 of Atom introduced the _Hidden Title Bar_ option.
 >           This package supports this mode by adding draggability to empty spaces.
->           Enabling the Hidden Title Bar option hides the MacOS system window buttons;
+>           Enabling the Hidden Title Bar option hides the macOS system window buttons;
 >           for that reason I personally prefer the Custom Title Bar over the Hidden Title Bar.

 ## Enabling a Custom Title Bar